Incomings

 Moving into the student hall of residence

-For students living in student halls IN MÖNCHENGLADBACH:
+For students living in MÖNCHENGLADBACH:

-Please read the information on this website carefully :
+Please read the information on this website carefully:

 https://service.moenchengladbach.de/suche/-/egov-bis-detail/dienstleistung/1084/show